 - There is strong evidence supporting the effectiveness of Acupuncture for allergic rhinitis (perennial & seasonal).
 Treatment has been shown to down-regulate total and specific IgE (1,2) and the anti-inflammatory effects of acupuncture have particular relevance to allergic rhinitis.

 - Sinus problems also respond very well to Chinese Herbs.
-A number of formula are available to reduce the effects of Hayfever, clear Sinus infection and boost your immunity if you have a history of Chronic Sinus problems.
+A number of formula are available to reduce the effects of Hayfever, clear Sinus infection and support your immunity if you have a history of Chronic Sinus problems.

 - Avoid foods that aggravate the production of phlegm such as dairy milk, ice cream, yogurt, bananas, peanuts, fried greasy food, cold raw food, too much fruit or sugar.
 Once you are breathing clearly again reintroduce these foods slowly and see how your body responds.
 You may find you have an allergy you did realise you had.